 This requires a router to provide your camera, your computer and other devices with Internet access and make them work together.
+Besides, your router must support wireless connectivity in order to use Wi-Fi.

 There are three most common ways to connect this IP camera to the Internet: